 Say hello to this warm, salty-sweet, and gorgeous appetizer to hover over at your next party, Baked Gouda!

 Who else gets sucked into the gooey cheesy appetizers at parties?
-I know I can’t be the only one, so c’mon, fess up, this is a judgement free zone. 😉
+I know I can’t be the only one, so c’mon, fess up, this is a judgment-free zone.
+Baked gouda does not disappoint!

 So for this recipe, I decided to base it off of my other favorite appetizer, a baked brie, then simply change out the brie for the smokey Gouda and, add in some salty-sweet flavors to amp up the flavor, and voila I give you Baked Gouda.